blbadger/blbadger.github.io/neural-networks.md

 This means that the set of all finite programs is a vanishingly small subset of the set of all decision problems, meaning that no finite program (or collection of programs) will ever be able to solve all decision problems, only an extremely small subset of them.

+For one specific reason why neural networks in particular cannot compute decisions with arbitrary accuracy and how this is manifested in the presence of adversarial examples, see the bottom of this page.

 ### Using a neural network to classify fluorescent images of cells

 Perhaps image classification that can be done by humans falls into the category of problems that the neural network can at least partially solve.
 I have taken many images of biological specimens (usually fluorescence images of cells) over the last decade, and think I have gotten pretty good at determining which images are of what category.
 Can an automated system perform this task as good or better than me?